raktims2210-dev/representation-economy/README.md

 # Core Thesis

-Most AI discussions today focus on:
+Most AI discussions today focus primarily on:

-- models,
+* models,
-- reasoning,
+* reasoning,
-- prompts,
+* prompts,
-- compute,
+* compute,
-- inference,
+* inference,
-- and automation.
+* and automation.

-This repository argues that those layers alone are insufficient.
+This repository argues that these layers alone are insufficient.

 The larger challenge is:

-- how reality becomes machine-legible,
+* how reality becomes machine-legible,
+* how entities are represented,
+* how institutional context is preserved,
-- how institutions delegate authority to AI systems,
+* how authority is delegated to AI systems,
-- how representations are verified,
+* how execution remains verifiable,
-- and how AI execution remains legitimate.
+* and how AI systems remain legitimate inside real-world institutions.

 The next major AI advantage may not come only from intelligence.

 It may come from:

-- better representations,
+* better representations,
-- better institutional context,
+* better contextual systems,
+* better governance architectures,
-- and better governance architectures.
+* and better institutional execution.

 ---

-# The Core Framework
+# The Canonical Framework

 # SENSE–CORE–DRIVER